 - WV Ministry and Advocacy Workcamps in Gilbert, WV.
 WVMAW is a non-profit organization that was created to help WV residents whose homes have been destroyed by natural disaster, particularly flooding.
 Our work includes home repair and reconstruction, playground restoration, and parks cleanup.
 We spend our time out of service with the people of the Gilbert community.
-This year, we will serve in Gilbert from July 29-August 4, 2018.
+This year, we will serve in Gilbert from July 21-27, 2019.

 Habitat for Humanity Trips (Senior Year)

 These trips are opportunities for rising seniors to volunteer their time building a house for a family in need with Habitat for Humanity.
-This year, seniors will work with the Habitat offices in Newburgh, NY, from July 16-20, 2018.
+This year, seniors will work with the Habitat offices in Newburgh, NY, date TBA.

 Mission Trips are service/immersion trips that follow a particular class year through their Prep career.
 Students have a chance to serve with their class year’s site every summer that they attend Prep.
 They also raise money for this site during our annual Mission Drive!

-- Quito, Ecuador (Classes of 2018, 2021): The group lives and works at the Working Boys Center, a program committed to “eliminating poverty among working boys and their families.”
+- Quito, Ecuador (Class of 2021): The group lives and works at the Working Boys Center, a program committed to “eliminating poverty among working boys and their families.”
 The Working Boys Center’s programs include a comprehensive education program, which begins with nursery school and ends with adult continuing education courses, and a healthcare initiative program that provides medical and dental care to Quito families.
 The center’s kitchen serves breakfast, lunch, and dinner daily to 2,000 people.
 Lastly, the center also assists Ecuadorans in obtaining loans to start their own businesses.
-This summer, members of the Classes of 2018 and 2021 will serve in Quito from June 25-July 7.
+This summer, members of the Class of 2021 will serve in Quito from June 25-July 7, 2019.

 - Bethel, AK (Class of 2020): Students and chaperones stay in the hall at Bethel’s Catholic church and spend time learning about life in Bethel and the native Yu’pik culture.
 They will also spend time in service at non-profit agencies throughout the town: the Senior Center, Bethel Alternative Boarding School, Tundra Women’s Coalition, and the Catholic church.
 All of these agencies have a Jesuit connection through the Bethel Jesuit Volunteer Corps Community.
-This year, members of the Class of 2020 will serve in Bethel from July 1-9.
+This year, members of the Class of 2020 will serve in Bethel from June 30-July 6, 2019.

-- Los Angeles, CA (Class of 2019): This group stays at the Cardinal Manning Center, a Catholic men’s shelter in downtown LA’s “Skid Row,” the neighborhood with the highest concentration of homelessness in the country.
+- Los Angeles, CA (Classes of 2019, 2022): This group stays at the Cardinal Manning Center, a Catholic men’s shelter in downtown LA’s “Skid Row,” the neighborhood with the highest concentration of homelessness in the country.
 Students will learn about hunger and homelessness through nightly meals at Cardinal Manning, and volunteering with other agencies in the area.
 The group also spends a morning at Homeboy Industries, a program working with formerly gang-involved men and women.
-This year, members of the Class of 2019 will serve in LA from June 24-30.
+This year, members of the Classes of 2019 and 2022 will serve in LA from June 16-22, 2019.